Affiliate links on Android Authority may earn us a commission. Learn more.

 In the announcement post, Google notes that all of the new APIs introduced in Android N are now final, which means developers can start compiling their apps to test against the official Android N APIs.
 Developers can also publish updates that use API 24 to their apps in Google Play.
 If you’re a developer and would like to make sure your updated application runs well on Android N, you’ll want to look into using Google Play’s beta testing feature.

 Coming in a build number NPD56N, factory images are now available for the Nexus 6P, Nexus 5X, Nexus 6, Nexus 9, Pixel C, Nexus Player, General Mobile 4G (Android One) and the Sony Xperia Z3.
 Full OTA images are also available, but not for the Z3.
 If you aren’t keen on updating manually, you can always enroll your device in the Android Beta Program.

 So what’s new in the fourth Android N Dev Preview?
-You can find a full list of changes and bugs at this link, but I’ll run through a few of the highlights below:
+We’ll run through a few of the highlights below:

 android:minimalWidthattributes have been renamed to